ITfoxtec/FoxIDs/docs/oauth-2.0-oidc.md

 - *(Maybe support) FoxIDs acting as an up-party OAuth 2.0 client, authorizing with an external resource owner.*
 - *(Maybe support) FoxIDs acting as an down-party OAuth 2.0 resource owner, supporting plain OAuth 2.0 client authorization.*

-FoxIDs do not support plain OAuth 2.0 client authorization acting as an down-party OAuth 2.0 resource owner because it is less secure then using OpenID Connect.
+FoxIDs do not support plain OAuth 2.0 client authorization acting as a down-party OAuth 2.0 resource owner because it is less secure then using OpenID Connect.

 ## Down-party OpenID Provider (OP)
 An application (RP) can be connected to FoxIDs with OpenID Connect where FoxIDs acts as a down-party OpenID Provider (OP).